deps-app/versions/README.md

 Versions is a tool for tracking your Clojure project's dependencies.
 You can add a badge to your GitHub README to show whether your dependencies are current or out of date.

 Versions is based off the fine work that [Hashobject](http://hashobject.com) has done on [Jarkeeper](https://github.com/hashobject/jarkeeper.com).
-Versions was forked and launched after the Jarkeeper service stopped running.
+Versions was forked and launched after the Jarkeeper service stopped running in late 2017.

 ## Inspirations